Elementary School Handbook

 - All must enter the school through the front security entrance and present their driver’s license to the receptionist.
 Visitors will be required to wear a badge indicating their destination in the building.

 - Parents wishing to pick up their child(ren) from school prior to regular dismissal time must come to the office.
-The security assistant or the receptionist will call your child to the foyer/office and ask you to sign him/her out.
+The security assistant or the receptionist will call your child to the foyer/office and ask you to sign them out.

 - It is a common courtesy to let classroom teachers know prior to coming to visit the classroom.
 To avoid instructional interruptions, we ask that parents arrange classroom visits/ volunteer opportunities with the teacher or administrator prior to the day of the visit.